 This course is designed for students who have reached an advanced intermediate level of proficiency on a band instrument.
 Students must demonstrate a high enough level of competency to grasp advanced musical concepts.
 Daily preparation of materials at home is essential.
 The students will have an opportunity to perform and compete locally as well as at the national and international level.
-Evaluation will be based on progress, attitude, participation in music department activities. and self-reflection.
-Concert Band 9 is a year long course.
+Evaluation will be based on progress, attitude, participation in music department activities, and self-reflection.